tainarareis/DesignPatterns/strategy/en_us/README.md

 > ![Strategy Practice](https://raw.githubusercontent.com/tainarareis/DesignPatterns/master/strategy/docs/strategy_v2_v3_challenge.png)

-> **Continuation of the History**: Know it is time to make the **CONVERSIONATOR** shine!
+> **Continuation of the History**: Now is the time to make the **CONVERSIONATOR** shine!
 The exam of Physics is near and the engineering student wants to use the **CONVERSIONATOR** to discover the Thermal Linear Expansion Coefficient.
 He needs, first, to convert all kind of length measures.

 > **The Challenge**: Using your favorite language, implement the new version of the system.
 Keep in mind that now you have two types of conversion: Temperature and Length.
 Furthermore, the new feature, which is not about conversion, will need to use all kinds of length and temperature conversions to discover the Thermal Linear Expansion Coefficient.
 Use all design patterns you learned!